1. Documentation /

 • White

-When choosing a button color or customizing the buttons with custom CSS, please make sure to follow the Apple Pay and Google Pay brand guidelines.
+When customizing button colors or using custom CSS, make sure to follow Apple Pay and Google Pay brand guidelines.

-For Google Pay, the button only shows up when there is a saved payment method in the browser or device being used.
-Customers need to have a payment method from a supported bank or payment card provider saved to their Google Pay supported browsers.
-More details and support at Google Pay Help
+• For Google Pay, the button appears when there’s a saved payment method in the browser or device being used.
+Customers need a supported payment method saved to their Google Pay-supported browsers.
+For more help, visit Google Pay Help.

 ↑ Back to top